Greg-S-12/pneumonia_cnn/README.md

 # Diagnosing Pneumonia from X-ray Images with Convolutional Neural Networks
 This project involves Convolutional Neural Networks as a method of image recognition in order to identify cases of pneumonia from x-ray images.
 <br> Neural Networks have recently been employed as a method of identifying cancer from x-ray screenings or CAT scans [1,2].
 Companies are now leveraging deep learning and machine learning techniques for healthcare, such as BenevolentAI's 'Benevolent Platform', in order to:

 <br>• Improve healthcare services
 <br>• Increase diagnosis accuracy and speed
 <br>• Identify new/best treatments
 <br>• Improve treatment efficacy

-<br> Pneumonia is the #1 infection-related cause of death in developed countries and is the cause of death for 15% of children aged under 5 years in devoloping countries.
+Pneumonia is the #1 infection-related cause of death in developed countries and is the cause of death for 15% of children aged under 5 years in devoloping countries.
 Viral and Bacterial Pneumonia have different treatments and the cost of misdiganosis is often high, leading to increased mortality rates.
 Radiology is the most succesful method of diagnosis but is time-consuming and costly.
 <br> This project aims to diagnose penumonia from x-rays with a high rate of recall, reducing the cost, resources and time in the procedure, resulting in reduced mortality rates.

 ## Methods